AndromedaIsComingg/DevOps-Projects-Darey.io/Project 7/README.md

-Now if we paste the public IP of our Load balancer in a web browser, we should be able to see the same web pages served by the web servers sa shown below.
+Now if we paste the public IP of our Load balancer in a web browser, we should be able to see the same web pages served by the web servers as shown below.

 <img width="1280" alt="confirmatn" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/5f3257aa-dc45-45d4-b5b7-d938d21c94e8">

-Now that the Nginx instance IP is displaying the same pages as the Apache Servers, Nginx is therefore serving the purpose of of load balancing between the two Apache servers.
+Now that the public IP of the Nginx instance is displaying the same pages served by the Apache Servers on a web browser, Nginx is therefore serving the purpose of of load balancing between the two Apache servers.